-This session is offered as part of a series of webinars focused on student wellness in partnership with the Ministry of Advanced Education and Skills Training.
+This session is offered as part of a series of webinars focused on student wellness in partnership with the Ministry of Post Secondary Education and Future Skills.

 This 90-minute session will cover the essentials of the Consent and Sexual Violence: Training and Facilitation Guide and is appropriate for both staff and student facilitators.
 Participants will learn how to adapt the training to suit their respective institutions while maintaining the most important elements of the training materials.
 The session will offer tips for facilitators in dealing with the challenging nature of the material and provide support for building cultures of consent on campus.